google/go-tdx-guest/tools/extend/README.md

 ## Examples

-The following example measures an eventlog and extends it measurement into the RTMR2 register.
+The following example measures an event log and extends its measurement into the RTMR2 register.

 ```shell